- CLASS: Mammalia (Mammals)

 You might think watching out for lions and spending 16 to 20 hours a day eating would all weigh heavily on a giraffe.
 Surprisingly enough, giraffes only need 5 to 30 minutes of sleep in a 24-hour period!
 They often achieve that in quick naps that may last only a minute or two at a time.
 Giraffes can rest while standing, but they sometimes also lie down with their head resting on their rump.
 That’s a vulnerable position for a giraffe, though, so usually one herd member stays on guard.

 Many people think that giraffes have no voice, but they do make a variety of sounds, including moos, roars, snorts, hisses, and grunts.
 They just very rarely do so.
 One sound giraffes make when they’re alarmed is a snort.
 Threats—such as lions nearby—may warrant a snort.
-Giraffes are often the early warning signal for other savanna animals: if a giraffe herd starts to run, everyone else does, too!
+Giraffes are often the early warning signal for other savanna wildlife: if a giraffe herd starts to run, everyone else does, too!
 Studies suggest giraffes vocalize below the level of human hearing and perhaps use this sound for long-distance communication.

 HABITAT AND DIET

-Blending right in: In a zoo, giraffes look conspicuous.
+Blending right in: In a zoo, giraffes stand out.
 But think of giraffes' presence in their African habitat, where their coat patterns actually serve as camouflage, blending with shadows and leaves.
 Giraffes are well adapted for living on the open, tree-dotted African plains.
 While other African herbivores compete for grass and small plants to eat, giraffes have the high branches with tender, young leaves all to themselves.

-It takes a lot of leaves to fuel such a large animal.
+It takes a lot of leaves to fuel such large creatures.
 Giraffes may eat up to 75 pounds (34 kilograms) of food per day.
 They spend most of their day eating, because they get just a few leaves in each bite.
 Their favorite leaves are from acacia trees.
-These trees have long thorns that keep most animals from eating them.
+These trees have long thorns that keep most wildlife from eating them.
 But those thorns don't stop the giraffes!
 They simply use their 18-inch (46-centimeter) tongue and prehensile lips to reach around the thorns.
 It is thought that the dark color of their tongue protects them from getting sunburned while reaching for leaves.
 Giraffes also have thick, sticky saliva that coats any thorns they might swallow.
 At the San Diego Zoo and the San Diego Zoo Safari Park, giraffes eat a variety of fresh acacia leaves hung high in artificial food “trees,” as well as hay, carrots, and low-starch, high-fiber biscuits.

 Giraffes are ruminants and have a stomach with four compartments that digests the leaves they eat.
 When giraffes aren't eating, they're chewing their cud.
 After giraffes swallow the leaves the first time, a ball of leaves travels all the way back up the throat into the mouth for more grinding.